Best of 2016 Films, Egypt and the US - SHERIF M. AWAD-FILM CRITIC/CURATOR/PROGRAMMER-EGYPT-ECUADOR: since 1990

 Stars: Ahmed Helmy, Donia Samir Ghanem

-Noor is a touristic guide who travels to Sharm el-Sheikh only to meets Leila, a young woman staying in in the same villa that is supposed to reside.
-Fifth film marking the collaboration between Marei and Helmy was shot only during two weeks.
+Noor, a touristic guide, meets Leila, a young woman staying in the same villa in Sharm el-Sheikh.
+This film marks the fifth collaboration between Marei and Helmy and was shot in just two weeks.

 Director: Moataz El-Tony